Apollo (DC Comics): Powers and abilities

-Apollo's powers include superhuman strength, flight, and near invulnerability (the character has been shown entering a lava flow to deactivate a volcano, and walking on the surface of the sun).
+Apollo's powers include superhuman strength, flight, and near invulnerability (the character has been shown entering a lava flow to deactivate a volcano, and walking on the surface of the Sun).
 His eyes are constructed to concentrate solar energy into laser-like blasts.
-Apollo can also release his solar energy from other parts of his body (hands, mouth, etc.) or in an omnidirectional flare, but these moves are taxing.
-He can fly fast enough to circle the globe in just under 30 seconds.
+Apollo can also release his solar energy from other parts of his body or in an omnidirectional flare, but these moves are taxing.
+He can fly fast enough to circle the globe in 30 seconds.

-Like Superman, Apollo's powers are dependent on the sun.
-His body behaves like a battery, absorbing sunlight and converting it into energy he can use.
-Without exposure to the sun his strength, resilience, and ability to fly diminish, ultimately to the point of disappearing—a concern, since aboard the Carrier he is often out of direct sunlight.
+Like Superman, Apollo's powers are dependent on sunlight, but Apollo's powers diminish rapidly when he is not exposed to sunlight whereas Superman's powers diminish at a negligibly slow rate.
 From the point of exhaustion, he can regain the capacity for flight from 20 seconds of sun exposure.
 Two hours in sunlight restores him to full capacity.
-Transporting (using the Carrier's 'Door' system) into close proximity with the sun allows him to recharge more quickly.
+Transporting (using the Carrier's 'Door' system) into close proximity with the Sun allows him to recharge more quickly.

 Since Apollo's energy derives entirely from the sun, he can survive in anaerobic environments indefinitely.
 He was shown in early issues of The Authority flying without protective equipment in space, explaining he could do so by the simple method of not breathing.
 He also does not require food or drink, though he apparently enjoys both.

 Apollo has been described a number of times as a Majestic-class superhuman, suggesting that his powers are near the level of Mister Majestic, or are at least similarly beyond the frame of reference of most superhumans.
 In The New 52: Futures End #4, Apollo is described by Father Time as a "Superman-level" superhuman.